Jonadelta0986/app-framework/README.md

 ## Getting started
 ---

-This documentation assumes you have an existing AheevaCCS application setup at your premise or in the cloud.
+This documentation assumes you have an existing AheevaCCS installation at your premise or in the cloud.
 Please read the following information carefully.
 It is advised to backup your existing application before moving forward with the changes.

 ### Steps: